Powerdynamo brings new ignition & light

 Tip: You can convert the flasher button as the cut-off (kill) switch.

-Disconnect the cables from your old generator.
+Disconnect the cables from your old dynamo.

 • The DF cable (black)